GDSC-IIIT-V/protein-classification-ml-model/README.md

 1. Push your changes to your forked repository.
 2. Submit a pull request (PR) from your branch to the main repository.
 3. Provide a clear and descriptive title for your PR.
-If you are considering to submit an entire ipynb file include your username and model implemented in the tiltle in the following format: <username>_<model>.ipynb
+If you are considering to submit an entire ipynb file include your username and model implemented in the tiltle in the following format: <p>&lt;username&gt;_&lt;modelName&gt;.ipynb</p>
 4. Include relevant information and context in the PR description.
 5. Be responsive to any feedback or questions during the review process.